tannpsy/Crackterview/README.md

 ---

+## ⚙️ Project Setup

+1. npm install in the root project folder
+2. npm install react-router-dom react-hot-toast lucide-react
+3. Navigate to the backend directory and npm install as well

+---

 ## ▶️ How to Run

 1. npm run dev in the project root
 2.

+---

 ## 👥 Team & Responsibilities